OUR INITIATIVES

 Joint Analytical Cell

-Founded in 2022 by the International Monitoring, Control and Surveillance Network, Global Fishing Watch and TMT, additional members include Skylight and C4ADS.
+Founded by the International Monitoring, Control and Surveillance Network, Global Fishing Watch and TMT, the initiative’s members also include C4ADS and Skylight.

 WEST AFRICA TASK FORCE